What to expect from a hospitality or travel degree

 What jobs could I do as a travel and tourism graduate?

 Graduates are well placed to go on to work in travel consultancy, tour operations, marketing, visitor attractions management, hospitality provision or events programming.
 Some set up their own businesses.
 Travel and tourism degree courses help graduates develop strong business and communication skills that open up the option of employment in other areas.

 Do I need a hospitality or travel degree to get onto a graduate scheme?

 Generally speaking, graduate schemes in these areas are open to graduates from all degree backgrounds and many do not specify that you need a 2.1.
 (A 2.1 is a good second-class degree – the next best result you can achieve after a first.)
 However, having a relevant degree may be an advantage, and will help you to signal your commitment to the industry.
 If you’ve studied for a relevant degree, chances are you’ll have gained substantial work experience in the industry as part of your course, and this will also help you to get hired.

 Other degree subjects that hospitality and travel employers may favour include business administration, international management and economics.
 If you don’t have a relevant degree, it’s really important to have some work experience in the area you are applying for.
 You could also consider studying for a relevant postgraduate qualification.
 Our advice on how to get into hospitality and travel will help you decide what steps to take to improve your chances.

 What do hospitality and travel graduates go on to do?

-- Almost a quarter who were in employment in the UK were working as marketing, PR and sales professionals, with over half of graduates in this type of work employed as conference and exhibition managers and organisers.
+- More than a quarter who were in employment in the UK were working as marketing, PR and sales professionals.

-- 61% were working full time, while 15% were working part time and 3% were working overseas.
-Just under 8% were unemployed.
+- 63% were working full time, while 14% were working part time and 3% were working overseas, and 6% were unemployed.